CHennes81/media-promo-localizer/artifacts/DevChecklist_Sprint2.md

 # Sprint 2 – Backend Development Checklist (FastAPI, Mock Pipeline)

+> **Version History**
+>
+> - 2025‑12‑10 – v1.1 – Marked this as the canonical implementation checklist for Sprint 2 and emphasised that items should be checked off as they are completed, not in bulk.
+> - 2025‑11‑xx – v1.0 – Initial version prior to control‑doc consolidation.

+---

 Repo: `CHennes81/media-promo-localizer`
 Scope: **Backend only**, `apps/api/` only. **Do not modify `apps/web/`.**